callumbarltrop/TAILS/README.md

 )
 ```

-Next, we load in the observational data set and specify the baseline probability relative to this data
+Next, we load in the observational data set and specify the baseline probability relative to this data.
+The observational dataset has been detrended to remove the effect of sea level rise, and declustered using a 4-day storm window to ensure event independence.

 ```r
 # Load in data from csv.
 Make sure your directory is set to the Github repo home.